 Florida State University uses NoleNetwork to coordinate all on-campus recruiting (OCR) schedules.
 Reservations and interview details are made, scheduled, and finalized online.

-For 2020-2021, we also offer employers the ability to schedule your virtual interviews through NoleNetwork.
-Request virtual interviews through the system the same as in person interviews.
+For 2021-2022, we also offer employers the ability to schedule in-person interviews through NoleNetwork.
 Staff will be in contact to coordinate your scheduling.

 SCHEDULING OPTIONS